ChrstphrHll/npc_gen/students/Jothen Elway.md

 ---
 ### Description
 - 1st year Human Rouge in Elkenval
-- curly blonde hair that's braided with turquoise ribbon (long), Pale Green eyes, and Tan skin
+- long wavy platinum hair that's braided, Pale Green eyes, and Tan skin
 - Is Freewheeling and Dreamy, and has Cruelty as their ideal

 ### Organizations